-- 1. Have your resume critiqued by JMU Career and Academic Planning. - 2.
-Attend IntervewPrep or schedule InterviewStream Practice Interview at JMU Career and Academic Planning. - 3.
+- 1. Have your resume critiqued by the University Career Center - 2.
+Attend IntervewPrep or schedule a Big Interview Practice Interview at the University Career Center - 3.
 Develop at least one significant leadership experience and be prepared to discuss it thoughtfully.
 For example, organizing a campus event, leading a work or volunteer project, or serving on the executive board of a student organization.